FabianoEger/tago-documentation/tutorials.rst

 Sending Data
 ************

 Your setup is ready at Tago!
-Now, you just need to put your device to send data to Tago.
+Now, you just need to code your Arduino to send the data to Tago.

-When communicating with devices, Tago uses JSON format.
+When communicating with devices, Tago uses the JSON format.
 For example, to send the temperature @ 26.5C, the device just need to POST the data like:

 .. code-block:: json